Engee documentation

 s_var = 1 # The sample time is 1

-Algebraic expressions, including those with variables, can be used as block parameters:
+Algebraic expressions, including those with variables, can be used as block parameters.:

 Output

-Usage of different sets of variable values (saved in different scripts) allows modelling objects with the same structure but different parameters. |
+Using different sets of variable values (stored in different scripts) allows you to model objects with the same structure but different parameters.

 Saving simulation results